The Customer Service Centre is open 8am-5pm Monday-Friday.

 The Walyalup Civic Centre has been designed to be one of the most energy efficient buildings of its size in Australia.

 Key to this is the distinctive mesh enveloping the building, which not only provides shade but also allows us to throw open the windows and take advantage of Freo’s famous sea breeze for natural ventilation.
-A sophisticated network of weather stations and monitors will automatically adjust the windows and air conditioning system to keep the building within a comfortable temperature range.
+A sophisticated network of weather stations and monitors automatically adjust the windows and air conditioning system to keep the building within a comfortable temperature range.

 Other sustainability features include waterwise taps and toilets, energy efficient LED lights and a system that automatically adjusts the brightness of the lights depending on how sunny it is outside.